Dr Thomas Ullmann SFHEA

 I supervised the following post-gradulate student to completion:

-Huda Alrashidi (PhD) investigated the automation of the analysis of reflective writings in the context of Computer Science Education.
+Huda Alrashidi (PhD), who is now a lecturer at the Arab Open University in Kuwait, investigated the automation of the analysis of reflective writings in the context of Computer Science Education.
 Selected papers are here: http://oro.open.ac.uk/cgi/search/archive/simple?person=huda+alrashidi.
 Website: https://warwick.ac.uk/study/csde/gsp/eportfolio/directory/pg/u1663490/research/

 I am interested in hearing from prospective PhD and EdD students on topics related to Educational Technology, Evaluation of Online and Distance Learning, Online Assessment, Learning Analytics, Educational Data Mining, Quality Enhancement, Automated text analytics (e.g. natural language processing, sentiment analysis, machine learning) for learning and teaching, Automated detection of reflective thinking in student writings, Artificial Intelligence (automated sense-making and decision-making techniques) for teaching and learning, Development and evaluation of intelligent automated analysis tools, and Automated text analytics methods to make sense of student comments.